vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 ---

-## 11. Commit and validation
+## 11. Admission and validation

 A scanner returns a `ScanResult`, but the session does not blindly trust it.
-It turns the result into a `ScanCommit`, normalizes IDs, validates it, and only then appends it to stores.
+The session fills in default diagnostic ranges, validates the complete result against the source store and existing assets, and only then moves it into `SessionState`.

 The validation layer checks things such as:

 - asset IDs are present and unique;
 - asset IDs do not reuse existing IDs;
+- asset primary ranges belong to the source being scanned;
 - source ranges point at active source bytes and are in bounds;
 - source map annotations have valid ranges;
 - annotation parent and link IDs are valid;